 Grouping by resource constraints is KHE's term for a method of grouping tasks together, forcing the tasks in each group to be assigned the same resource, when all other ways of assigning resources to those tasks can be shown to have non-zero cost.
 KheTaskTreeMake also does this, but its groups are based on avoid split assignments constraints, whereas grouping by resource constraints makes groups based on resource constraints.
-The function is

-''' bool KheGroupByResourceConstraints(KHE_SOLN soln, KHE_RESOURCE_TYPE rt, KHE_OPTIONS options, KHE_TASK_SET ts); '''
+The function is bool KheGroupByResourceConstraints(KHE\SOLN soln, KHE\RESOURCE\TYPE rt, KHE\OPTIONS options, KHE\TASK\SET ts);

-There is no tasking parameter because this kind of grouping cannot be applied to an arbitrary set of tasks.
-Instead, the function applies to all tasks of soln whose resource type is rt, and which lie in a meet which is assigned a time.
+There is no tasking parameter because this kind of grouping cannot be applied to an arbitrary set of tasks, as it turns out.
+Instead, it applies to all tasks of soln whose resource type is rt, which lie in a meet which is assigned a time, and for which non-assignment may have a cost (discussed later).
 If rt is NULL, it applies itself to each of the resource types of soln's instance in turn.
 It tries to group these tasks, returning true if it groups any.